Gilbert Baker (artist): Rainbow flag

 Thirty volunteers had helped Baker hand-dye and stitch the first two flags in the top-floor attic gallery of the Gay Community Center at 330 Grove Street in San Francisco.
 Because using dye in public washing machines was not allowed, they waited until late at night to rinse the dye from their clothes, running a cycle with bleach in the washing machines after leaving.

 The design has undergone several revisions to remove two colors for expediency and later re-add those colors when they became more widely available.
 As of 2021, the most common variant consists of six stripes, with the colors red, orange, yellow, green, blue, and violet.
 Baker referred to this version of the flag as the "commercial version", because it came about due to practical considerations of mass production.
 Specifically, the rainbow flag lost its hot pink stripe when Baker approached the Paramount Flag Company to begin mass-producing them, and the hot pink fabric was too rare and expensive to include.
 The rainbow flag lost its turquoise stripe before the 1979 Gay Freedom Day Parade, as the committee organizing the parade wanted to fly the flag in two-halves, from the light poles along both sides of Market Street, so it became a six-striped flag with equal halves.
-In March 2017, Baker created a nine-stripe version of his original 1977 flag, with lavender, pink, turquoise and indigo stripes along with the red, orange, yellow, green and violet.
+In March 2017, just a few weeks before his death, Baker created a nine-stripe version of his original 1977 flag, with lavender, pink, turquoise and indigo stripes along with the red, orange, yellow, green and violet.
 According to Baker, the lavender stripe symbolizes diversity.

+Baker stated that he created the Rainbow Flag as an alternative to the pink triangle, which had originated as a Nazi concentration camp badge.
+He noted the community needed "something beautiful, something from us" to replace a symbol of oppression with one of pride.